ldsun/odyssey/bootstrap-torc.md

 An agent may report **the state of the system**.
 It may never present **a list of what the human owes**.
 Same facts, opposite relationship.

-- **Facts only, no verdict.** `33 open · oldest 2026-07-01` is a report. *"Your console needs attention"* is a judgment, and judgment is the human's.
+- **Facts only, no verdict.** `N open · oldest YYYY-MM-DD` is a report. *"Your console needs attention"* is a judgment, and judgment is the human's.
 - **No thresholds.** Never define a level at which something becomes "too much."
 Any such number is invented, and an invented number quietly becomes the agent deciding the human is behind.
 - **Only where relevant.
 One line.**